'Danger to life' warning as red alert for severe rain and wind in Scotland

 Yellow weather warning for rain in Scotland

-Storm Babet is bringing a period of "very weather weather" to many part of Scotland from 6am on Thursday to 6am on Saturday (October 21).
+Storm Babet is bringing a period of "very wet weather" to many part of Scotland from 6am on Thursday to 6am on Saturday (October 21).

 Drivers are being warned of spray and flooding leading to difficult driving conditions and some road closures.